read our brew guides to perfect and master your home brewing skills.

 FRENCH PRESS GUIDE

 The cafetiere has been one of the most widely-used home brewing methods since it was modified and gained traction in the French coffee market in the late twenties.
-Its popularity is just as unparalleled today, and is largely due to the simplicity of its classic design and function.
+Its popularity is just as unparalleled today, and this is largely due to the simplicity of its classic design and function.

 brewing in a CHEMEX gives an astounding difference in body, flavour and aftertaste.
 Using a pouring kettle and CHEMEX gives you a lot more control over the brewing process, and leaves you with a much cleaner, brighter end product.